sygmaprotocol/sygma-sdk/examples/substrate-asset-transfer/README.md

 yarn run transfer
 ```

 The example will use `@polkadot/keyring` in conjuction with the sygma-sdk to
 create a transfer from `Roccoco Phala` to `Sepolia`.

-Replace the placeholder values in the script with your own Ethereum wallet private key and provider URL.
+Replace the placeholder values in the script with your own Substrate wallet mnemonic and destination EVM address.

 ## Script Functionality

 This example script performs the following steps:

-- initializes the SDK and establishes a connection to the Ethereum provider.
+- initializes the SDK and establishes a connection to the Substrate node.
 - retrieves the list of supported domains and resources from the SDK configuration.
-- Searches for the ERC20 token resource with the specified symbol
+- Searches for the Substrate asset resource with the specified ResourceId
 - Searches for the Goerli and Sepolia domains in the list of supported domains based on their chain IDs
-- Constructs a transfer object that defines the details of the ERC20 token transfer
+- Constructs a transfer object that defines the details of the Substrate asset transfer
 - Retrieves the fee required for the transfer from the SDK.
-- Builds the necessary approval transactions for the transfer and sends them using the Ethereum wallet.
-The approval transactions are required to authorize the transfer of ERC20 tokens.
-- Builds the final transfer transaction and sends it using the Ethereum wallet.
+- Builds the final transfer transaction and sends it using the Substrate account.

-## Faucet

-To get the test tokens needed for the transfer go to: `https://faucet-ui-stage.buildwithsygma.com/`.